Planning a 1-day trip to Venice can be an exciting experience, and here’s a suggested itinerary to make the most of your time:

 Lunch:

-Lunch: Indulge in some Venetian cuisine at one of the local trattorias or osterias.
+Lunch: Indulge in some Venetian cuisine at a local trattorias or osterias.
 Try traditional dishes such as sarde in saor (marinated sardines), risotto al nero di seppia (squid ink risotto) or cicchetti (Venetian-style tapas).
-For a more authentic dining experience, avoid the tourist traps around St Mark’s Square.

 Afternoon: